Trump’s Federal Cuts Push New York Mental Health Programs to Brink of Collapse

 —Jihoon Kim, InUnity Alliance

-While Hochul called the cuts “plain cruel” and “devastating,” she also seemingly shut down discussions about whether the state would be stepping in to offset the losses.
-“Here’s the sad truth: there is no State in the nation that has the resources to backfill these sweeping cuts.
+While Hochul called the cuts “plain cruel” and “devastating,” she also seemed to shut down discussions about whether the state would be stepping in to offset the losses.
+“Here’s the sad truth: there is no state in the nation that has the resources to backfill these sweeping cuts.
 It’s up to New York’s elected officials who serve in the House majority to stand up and fight back,” she said.

 “The state government has a responsibility here,” said Kim.
 “Having been at budget negotiation tables myself, I do know there are opportunities for there to be an agreement.”